Irv Weinstein: Personal life

 Weinstein and his wife Elaine spent most of their retirement in Irvine, California; they also maintained a second home in Ellicottville, New York until a few years before he died.
 Irv and Elaine Weinstein were married from 1955 until his death.
-Their daughter, Beth Krom, served two terms as mayor of Irvine and now serves on the City Council.
+Their daughter, Beth Krom, served sixteen years on the Irvine City Council, including two terms as mayor.
 The Weinsteins' son, Marc, is co-owner of Amoeba Music, and their younger daughter, Rachel Lloyd, is an artist and theater administrator in the Pittsburgh area.

-In summer 2016, Weinstein was diagnosed with amyotropic lateral sclerosis, after first experiencing symptoms of the disease in March.
+In summer 2016, Weinstein was diagnosed with amyotrophic lateral sclerosis, after first experiencing symptoms of the disease in March.
 With the diagnosis, Weinstein relocated to an assisted living facility in Mission Viejo, California, where he would spend the end of his life.
 As of November 2016, he could no longer walk but still had full function of his arms and torso and was in good mental condition; he was given a prognosis of five years to live and could still speak (with some audible difficulty as the disease also affected his breathing).
 By April 2017, Weinstein was no longer able to speak and communicated solely by typing.
-Weinstein died in Mission Viejo on December 26, 2017, aged 87, from complications of the disease.
+He died in Mission Viejo on December 26, 2017, aged 87, from complications of the disease.